TIBCOSoftware/snappydata/docs/GettingStarted.md

 ## Introduction
-TIBCO ComputeDB is a distributed, in-memory optimized, analytics database.
+TIBCO ComputeDB(aka SnappyData) is a distributed, in-memory optimized, analytics database.
 TIBCO ComputeDB delivers high throughput, low latency, and high concurrency for unified analytics workloads.
 By fusing an in-memory hybrid database inside Apache Spark, it provides analytic query processing, mutability/transactions, access to virtually all big data sources/formats and stream processing all in one unified cluster.

-The primary use case of SnappyData is to provide analytics at interactive speeds over large volumes of data with minimal or no pre-processing of the dataset.
+One common use case for TIBCO ComputeDB is to provide analytics at interactive speeds over large volumes of data with minimal or no pre-processing of the dataset.
 For instance, often, there is no need to pre-aggregate/reduce or generate cubes over your large data sets for ad-hoc visual analytics.
 This is made possible by smartly managing data in-memory, dynamically generating code, using vectorization optimizations and maximizing the potential of modern multi-core CPUs.

+TIBCO ComputeDB is based on the [open source community project called SnappyData](https://github.com/SnappyDataInc/snappydata)

 ![TIBCO ComputeDB Positioning](./Images/Snappy_intro.1.png)

 !!!Note
-	TIBCO ComputeDB is not another Enterprise Data Warehouse (EDW) platform, but rather a high performance computational and caching cluster that augments traditional EDWs and data lakes.
+	*TIBCO ComputeDB is not another Enterprise Data Warehouse (EDW) platform, but rather a high performance computational and caching cluster that augments traditional EDWs and data lakes.*

 ### Important Capabilities